What is the Business of TV newsletter?

 People

-A regular newsletter aggregating insights about the world of TV - trends, business models, new technology and changing audience behaviours.
+All about how TV, film and digital content producers navigate the challenging world of media and TV.
+Trends, business models, new technology and changing audience behaviours.